dheera123/embedded_system/readme.md

                                           Figure:1 Raspberry pi 3

 ## Material Required for setup
-If you have a laptop or desktop computer than only following things required
+If you have a laptop than only following things required
 * Ofcousre a Raspberry Pi 3.
 * A Memory card of 16GB.
 * An Ethernet cable for accessing raspberry pi.